-"Material participation" in the business may help avoid passive loss restrictions.
-To materially participate, your involvement must be "regular, continuous, and substantial."
-If you meet at least one of the following tests, you are considered a material participant in your business:
+Material participation in the business may help avoid passive loss restrictions.
+To materially participate, your involvement must be regular, continuous, and substantial.
+If you meet at least one of the following tests, you are considered a material participant in your business.

-- You participate in the activity for more than 500 hours during the tax year; - Your participation constitutes substantially all of the involvement in the activity during the tax year; - You participate for more than 100 hours in the activity during the tax year and no other individual participates more; - Your participation in all of your "significant participation" businesses, including timber, exceeds 500 hours for the tax year (a "significant participation" activity is defined as a trade or business in which you participate for more than 100 hours); - You materially participated in the activity for at least 5 of the preceding 10 tax years; or
+- You participate in the activity for more than 500 hours during the tax year. - Your participation constitutes substantially all of the involvement in the activity during the tax year. - You participate for more than 100 hours in the activity during the tax year and no other individual participates more. - Your participation in all of your significant participation businesses, including timber, exceeds 500 hours for the tax year (a significant participation activity is defined as a trade or business in which you participate for more than 100 hours).

-All facts and circumstances indicate material participation (a minimum of 100 hours is required).
+- You materially participated in the activity for at least 5 of the preceding 10 tax years. - All facts and circumstances indicate material participation (a minimum of 100 hours is required).

-Passive business losses are computed on Form 8582.
+Compute passive business losses on Form 8582.

-Keep records on the time you spend in managing your property to support your participation in the woodland business.
+Keep records on the time spent managing the property to support your participation in the woodland business.